vanilla/docs/content/help/cloud/repository/index.md

 menu:
     help:
         parent: "cloud"
-        identifier: "cloud-repo"
+        identifier: "cloud-repository"
 ---

 ## Private Repository

-Our [VIP plans](http://vanillaforums.com/plans) come with the option to open a private, shared code repository with the Vanilla Forums team on GitHub.
+Our [VIP plans](https://vanillaforums.com/plans) come with the option to open a private, shared code repository with the Vanilla Forums team on GitHub.
 This allows your developers to view and contribute to your custom features and theme.

 ### Setup